If you’re going to keep rabbits as pets, you must know that they are known as rapid reproducers.

 How the breed of rabbit effects litter size?

 Litter size is a characteristic that will vary between various breeds of rabbits.
-In general, larger breeds have more baby bunnies in each litter.

 What breeds of rabbits have the largest litters?